neondatabase/neon/docs/rfcs/025-generation-numbers.md

 the standbys do not write to S3, they do not need to be assigned generation IDs.
 When a tenant is re-attached to a standby location, that would increment the tenant attachment generation and this would work the same as any other attachment change, but with a warm cache.

+## Ephemeral node IDs

+This RFC intentionally avoids changing anything fundamental about how pageservers are identified and registered with the control plane, to avoid coupling the implementation of pageserver split brain protection with more fundamental changes in the management of the pageservers.

+However, we also accommodate the possibility of a future change to fully ephemeral pageserver IDs, where an attachment would implicitly have a lifetime bounded to one pageserver process lifetime, as the pageserver ID would change on restart.
+In this model, separate node and attachment generations are unnecessary, but the storage format doesn't change: the [generation suffix](#generation-suffix) may simply be the attachment generation, without any per-node component, as the attachment generation would change any time an attached node restarted.

+That is just one possible future direction for node management: the imporant thing is just that we avoid coding in assumptions about cluster management into our storage format, hence the opaque u64 used in the object suffix.